Skip to main content

 Performance reporting

 Pull metrics for any level of your account across any date range.
 All reports support filtering, sorting, and CSV export.
-Available reports Search campaigns
+Available reports Common reports

 • Campaign performance